-Pneumonia has many possible causes.
+Many germs can cause pneumonia.
 The most common are bacteria and viruses in the air we breathe.
 Your body usually prevents these germs from infecting your lungs.
 But sometimes these germs can overpower your immune system, even if your health is generally good.

-- Bacteria, such as Streptococcus pneumoniae.
-Bacterial community-acquired pneumonia can occur on its own or after you have a cold or respiratory flu.
-This type of pneumonia often affects one area (lobe) of the lung, a condition called lobar pneumonia.
+- Bacteria.
+The most common cause of bacterial pneumonia in the U.S. is Streptococcus pneumoniae.
+This type of pneumonia can occur on its own or after you've had a cold or the flu.
+It may affect one part (lobe) of the lung, a condition called lobar pneumonia.

-- Bacteria-like organisms, such as Mycoplasma pneumoniae, which typically produce milder signs and symptoms than do other types of pneumonia.
-"Walking pneumonia," a term used to describe pneumonia that isn't severe enough to require bed rest, may result from Mycoplasma pneumoniae.
+- Bacteria-like organisms.
+Mycoplasma pneumoniae also can cause pneumonia.
+It typically produces milder symptoms than do other types of pneumonia.
+Walking pneumonia, a term used to describe pneumonia that isn't severe enough to require bed rest, may be caused by M. pneumoniae.

-People who are on a breathing machine (ventilator), often used in intensive care units, are at higher risk of this type of pneumonia.
+Some people catch pneumonia during a hospital stay for another illness.
+This type of pneumonia can be serious because the bacteria causing it may be more resistant to antibiotics.
+People who are on breathing machines (ventilators), often used in intensive care units, are at higher risk of this type of pneumonia.

 Health care-acquired pneumonia

 Health care-acquired pneumonia is a bacterial infection that occurs in people who are living in long-term care facilities or have been treated in outpatient clinics, including kidney dialysis centers.
-Like hospital-acquired pneumonia, health care-acquired pneumonia can be caused by bacteria more resistant to antibiotics.
+Like hospital-acquired pneumonia, health care-acquired pneumonia can be caused by bacteria that are more resistant to antibiotics.

 - Pneumonia.
-National Heart, Lung, and Blood Institute. http://www.1.nih.gov/health/health-topics/topics/pnu/.
-Accessed April 17, 2013.
+National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/pnu.
+Accessed Jan.
+20, 2015.

 - Longo DL, et al. Harrison's Principles of Internal Medicine.
 18th ed.
-New York, N.Y.: McGraw-Hill; 2012. http://www.accessmedicine.com/content.aspx?aID=9112783.
-Accessed April.
-18, 2013.
+New York, N.Y.: McGraw-Hill; 2012. http://accessmedicine.mhmedical.com/book.aspx?bookid=331.
+Accessed Jan.
+21, 2015.

 - Schauner S, et al. Community-acquired pneumonia in children: A look at the IDSA guidelines.
-The Journal of Family Practice.
+Journal of Family Practice.
 2013;62:9.
-Accessed April 19, 2013.

 - Attridge RT, et al. Health care-associated pneumonia: An evidence-based review.
-The American Journal of Medicine.
+American Journal of Medicine.
 2011;124:689.
-Accessed April 18, 2013.

 - Hunter JD.
 Ventilator associated pneumonia.
 BMJ.
 2012;344:e3325.

 - Dockrell DH, et al. Pneumococcal pneumonia: Mechanisms of infection and resolution.
 Chest.
 2012;142:482.

 - Reynolds RH, et al. Pneumonia in the immunocompetent patient.
 The British Journal of Radiology.
 2010;83:998.

 - Rosenow EC (expert opinion).
 Mayo Clinic, Rochester, Minn.
-April 23, 2013.
+Jan.
+20, 2015.

 You Are ...
 The Campaign for Mayo Clinic